 Are you ready to take your BMW to

 the next step in drive train performance?
-Wavetrac has finally
+Wavetrac has

-released their Automatic Torque Biasing Differential (ATB)for
+finally released their Automatic Torque Biasing Differential

-track use.
-This ATB Wavetrac diff was specially designed to handle as much
+ATB Wavetrac diff was specially designed to handle as much

-open diff, where one wheel is able to spin freely if it is
+an open diff, where one wheel is able to spin freely if it is

 lifted off the ground, giving the other wheel absolutely no